Fonthill Grottoes

 The three follies are named "The Dark Walks", "The Hermitage" and "The Quarry".

 Biological interest

 The site is used as a hibernation roost site by up to 207 bats of up to nine species.
-Greater and Lesser Horseshoe Bats are among seven species which roost here on a regular basis, and Bechstein's Bat and Barbastelle, two species rare in Britain, have each been recorded on several occasions.
+Greater and lesser horseshoe bats are among seven species which roost here on a regular basis, and Bechstein's bat and the barbastelle, two species rare in Britain, have each been recorded on several occasions.